Updated August 24, 2023

-The formula used here makes use of COUNTA function as well.
-It gets the count of a number of non-blank cells in the target column and the counts go to the height argument of OFFSET function which instructs the number of rows to return.
-In Step 1 of method 2, defining a named range for the dynamic chart is demonstrated, where a table is made for two names and the OFFSET formula is used to define the range and create name ranges in order to make the chart dynamic.
+The formula used here makes use of the COUNTA function as well.
+It gets the count of some non-blank cells in the target column, and the counts go to the height argument of the OFFSET function, which instructs the number of rows to return.
+In Step 1 of method 2, defining a named range for the dynamic chart is demonstrated, where a table is made for two names, and the OFFSET formula is used to define the range and create name ranges to make the chart dynamic.

-In this step, a chart is selected and inserted and the created name ranges are used to represent the data and make the chart a dynamic chart.
+In this step, a chart is set and inserted, and the created name ranges represent the data and make the chart dynamic.
 The steps to be followed are:

 - A Stacked Line chart is inserted.

-- Select the entire chart, either right-click or go to ‘select data’ option or from the ‘Design’ tab go to ‘select data’ option.
+- Select the entire chart, either right-click or go to the ‘select data’ option, or from the ‘Design’ tab, go to the ‘select data’ option.

-- After the select data option is being selected, ‘Select Data Source’ dialogue box will appear.
-In that, click on ‘Add’ button.
+- After selecting the data option, the ‘Select Data Source dialogue box will appear.
+In that, click on the ‘Add’ button.

 - From the Add option, another dialogue box will appear.
-In that, in the series name tab select the name given for the range and in series value enter the worksheet name before the named range (Method2!
+In that, in the series name tab, select the name given for the range, and in the series value, enter the worksheet name before the named range (Method2!
 Runs).
 Click OK

-- Click on Edit button from the horizontal category axis label.
+- Click on the Edit button from the horizontal category axis label.

 - Give a Chart Title as Match Analysis.

-After following these steps, dynamic chart is created by using the formula method and also it will be updated automatically after inserting or deleting the data.
+After following these steps, a dynamic chart is created by using the formula method, and also it will be updated automatically after inserting or deleting the data.

 Pros of Dynamic Chart in Excel